F-Zero (video game): Legacy

-Nintendo initially developed the sequel of the first F-Zero game for the SNES, although it was broadcast in several versions on the St.GIGA subscription service for the Satellaview attachment of the Super Famicom instead.
+Nintendo initially developed an F-Zero sequel for the SNES, although it was broadcast in several versions on the St.GIGA subscription service for the Satellaview attachment of the Super Famicom instead.
 Using this add-on, players could download games via satellite and save it onto a flash ROM cartridge for temporary play.
 The sequel was released under the Japanese names of BS F-Zero Grand Prix and BS F-Zero Grand Prix 2 during the mid-1990s.
 (Note: IGN refers to BS F-Zero Grand Prix as the planned sequel and BS F-Zero Grand Prix 2 as a "special edition" or "semi-sequel" to the original game.
 Computer and Video Games mentions the planned sequel to F-Zero was split into these two games.)
-BS F-Zero Grand Prix contained a new track along with the original 15 tracks from the SNES game and four different playable vehicles.
+BS F-Zero Grand Prix contained a new track and four different playable vehicles.
 According to Nintendo Power, the game was under consideration for a North American release via Game Pak.
-IGN states BS F-Zero Grand Prix 2 features one new league containing five tracks, a Grand Prix and a Practice mode.
+BS F-Zero Grand Prix 2 features one new league containing five tracks, a Grand Prix and a Practice mode.
+The 1992 SNES game Super Mario Kart began as a multiplayer F-Zero prototype.

-Although the F-Zero franchise made the transition to 3D graphics on the Nintendo 64 with the release of F-Zero X in 1998, Mode 7 graphical effects continued to be used for the Game Boy Advance (GBA) installments Maximum Velocity (2001), GP Legend (2003), and Climax (2004).
-F-Zero: Maximum Velocity was described by GameSpy as a hard overhaul of F-Zero and featured improvements to its graphical effects.
-F-Zero Climax features expanded backgrounds, improved track detail, and a more distinguishable separation between the course and ground below.
-The free online racing video game, F-Zero 99 (2023), was released through the Nintendo Switch Online (NSO) subscription service.
-In a similar vein to the NSO exclusives like Tetris 99 and Pac-Man 99, the game reuses graphical aesthetics and gameplay, and recontextualizes it as a battle royale — players choose the same vehicles and tracks from the 1990 game.
+F-Zero made the transition to 3D graphics with the release of F-Zero X on the Nintendo 64 in 1998.
+Mode 7-style effects continued to be used for the Game Boy Advance (GBA) games Maximum Velocity (2001), GP Legend (2003), and Climax (2004).
+Maximum Velocity was described by GameSpy as a hard overhaul of F-Zero and featured improvements to its graphical effects.
+Climax features expanded backgrounds, improved track detail, and a more distinguishable separation between the course and ground below.
+In 2023, Nintendo released a free online game, F-Zero 99 (2023) through the Nintendo Switch Online (NSO) subscription service.
+In a similar vein to the NSO exclusives like Tetris 99 and Pac-Man 99, the game reuses graphical aesthetics and gameplay from the original F-Zero, and recontextualizes it as a battle royale — players choose the same vehicles and tracks from the 1990 game.